dario2994/pol2dom/README.md

 The polygon package must be a *full* package, i.e., it must contain the generated tests.

-Example: `p2d-problem --contest "SWERC 2022" --color red --from my_problems/sum-integers.zip --to C.zip`.
+*Example*: `p2d-problem --contest "SWERC 2022" --color red --from my_problems/sum-integers.zip --to C.zip`.

 Use `p2d-problem --help` for a guide.